ECPI student couldn't afford a car so he rode his bike roundtrip 10 miles each day to school

 “Dedication, determination and drive, a lot of personality traits that you don’t see in a lot of people.
 Somebody just doing what they need to get done, to me it’s a matter of how much drive and how bad you want it,” said Gibson.

 Now there’s an effort by a former student to raise money to help Hipolito buy a car.
 He’s working to try and get his mother a visa to get in the country.
-She is still in the Philippines and they have been separated for almost 7 years.
+She is still in the Philippines and they have been separated for almost seven years.